HoPE: Hybrid of Position Embedding for Long Context Vision-Language Models: Experiment

+In this section, we first conduct ablation studies to analyze the effectiveness of each component in HoPE.
+We then present a comprehensive analysis exploring how different factors, including task type, context length, and the scaling factor of visual tokens, interact and impact model performance.

-We conduct a series of ablation experiments to evaluate the impact of each component in HoPE and summarize the results in Table~\ref{tab:ablate}.
+\textbf{Ablation Studies.} We conduct a series of ablation experiments to evaluate the impact of each component in HoPE and summarize the results in Table~\ref{tab:ablate}.
 According to the results, we observe that : (1) The 3D structure effectively improves the performance of vanilla RoPE in multimodal contexts, supporting our Proposition~\ref{prop:1drope_for_video}.
 (2) Based on the 3D structure, the hybrid frequency allocation (HFA) strategy further enhances long-range semantic modeling, achieving an average improvement of 1.69 across all context lengths.
 (3) The dynamic temporal scaling (DTS) mechanism facilitates VLMs' robustness to varying video speeds in real-world scenarios, yielding further performance gain.
-By combining the above strategies, our HoPE achieves the best results in multimodal long-context modeling.
-More ablations on test-time scaling factor selection are provided in Appendix~\ref{app:scale}.
+By combining the above strategies, our HoPE achieves the best overall performance across different context lengths in multimodal long-context modeling.